 A study published in 2010 introduced postmenopausal women to a year-long routine of aerobic exercise with the objective of measuring the circulation of “estradiol, estrone, sex hormone–binding globulin (SHBG), androstenedione and testosterone levels, which may be involved in the association between physical activity and breast cancer risk.”
 The results support a positive correlation of regular, high intensity aerobic exercise and reduced breast cancer risk in “previously sedentary, mostly overweight, postmenopausal women.”

 So what about premenopausal women?

-In a study published in the Journal of the National Cancer Institute, Volume 86, Issue 18, 21 September 1994, Pages 1403–1408, researchers sought to determine the Reduced Risk of Breast Cancer in Young Women as impacted by physical exercise.
-The study compared a group of over 500 women who were newly diagnosed with in situ or invasive breast cancer to a control group of women who were diagnosed breast cancer free.
-In conclusion, researchers wrote, “protective effect of exercise on breast cancer risk in the women whom we studied suggests that physical activity offers one modifiable lifestyle characteristic that may substantially reduce a woman’s lifetime risk of breast cancer.”
+In a study published in the Journal of the National Cancer Institute in 1994 researchers sought to determine the Reduced Risk of Breast Cancer in Young Women as impacted by physical exercise.
+The study compared a group of over 500 women who were newly diagnosed with non-invasive or invasive breast cancer to a control group of women who were diagnosed breast cancer free.
+In conclusion, researchers wrote that the “protective effect of exercise on breast cancer risk in the women whom we studied suggests that physical activity offers one modifiable lifestyle characteristic that may substantially reduce a woman’s lifetime risk of breast cancer.”
 The results positively support the impact of physical exercise on breast cancer risk and prevention.